 The branch instructions are discussed in Section 2.5 under the Conditional Branches heading.
 There are two significant differences with the MIPS bne.
 First, there is no delay slot.
 That's not relevant in this problem.
 Second, the immediate field value is used differently.
 Let IMM denote the immediate field value (based on the bits set in the instruction).
 The branch target is then PC + 2 IMM, where PC is the address of the branch.
 (In MIPS the target would be PC + 4 + 4 IMM.)
 So, we need to set the immediate to the number of bytes to skip divided by two.
-The problem says to jump ahead two instructions, in RISC-V (and most RISC ISAs) that's 8 bytes, and so the immediate field should be set to 4.
+The problem says to jump back eight instructions, in RISC-V (and most RISC ISAs) that's 32 bytes, and so the immediate field should be set to -16 which is 111111110000_2 in a two's complement, 12-bit representation.